ASSESSMENT

 -

-Environmental assessment of home, classroom, communication partners
+Environmental assessment of home, classroom, and communication partners

 -

-Observations in a variety of contexts e.g. lunch, break, play
+Observations in a variety of contexts, e.g. lunch, break, play

 -